richardthorp/rodeo/README.md

 Similar to the **404** page, the **500** page is displayed if the server runs into any issues, either due to a programming error or the server running into issues.
 This page states "It seems something has gone wrong!" and then provides a link to **'all_recipes.html'** with the text "Why not come look at some delicious recipes?".
 Again, the header and footer are present to allow the user to easily navigate back through the website.

 #### Potential Future Features
+A very useful feature that is not currently available in the app is the ability for a user to reset their password should they forget it or need to change it.
+Unfortunately I believe this to be out of my skillset at this moment and do not have the time to do the research neccessary to implement this feature.

+Another feature I would like to add is a dashboard available to the website admin, which could display statistics useful to the 'Rodeo Hot Sauce' brand.
+These statistics could highlight trends such as growing popularity of certain meal types which would be useful for marketing purposes.

 <a name="tech"></a>
 ## Languages and Technologies